 On 17 April 2022, a large iceberg calved off the Shackleton Ice Shelf, the part that is fed by the Scott Glacier southwest of Mill Island.
-This new iceberg C-39 is roughly 270 km2 (about 3⁄4 the size of Bruny Island, Tasmania).
+This new iceberg C-39 is roughly 270 km (about /4 the size of Bruny Island, Tasmania).